ÍSLENSKIR RADÍÓAMATÖRAR, ÍRA

 - The web page also has a wealth of information on amateur radio (mostly though in Icelandic).

 - Amateur radio courses and examinations are given 1-2 times per annum.
 The most recent one finished on May 21, 2022.
 It was held at the University of Reykjavík (HR) and parallel over the web.
 Eleven new licensees finished the examination successfully.
 Since that date, they have all been issued call signs by the PTA.
+The next course will be offered in September-November 2023 at HR.

 - ÍRA established for the first time an EMC committee in year 2011.
 The committee seeks a close relationship with specialized bodies of other national societies and the IARU Region 1 EMC coordinator.
 Our EMC foreman is Mr. Sæmundur E. Þorsteinsson, TF3UA.